digital-assets-data/slate/source/index.html.md

 search: true
 ---
 # Introduction
-Welcome to the Digital Assets Data API documentation.
+Welcome to the NYDIG Data API documentation.
 This documentation provides detailed instructions for leveraging the DAD API.
 If you are looking to consume our market data outside of the platform, you have come to the right place.

 If you need assistance consuming data from our APIs after reviewing this documentation, please reach out to us at <a href="mailto:support@digitalassetsdata.com" target="_blank">support@digitalassetsdata.com</a>.